jperdior/fever-challenge/README.md

     - **Presentation**: Here's the controllers in charge of transforming the data to adequate responses
 - **shared**: In this folder I put all things that could be used in any contexts

+## How to run and other useful commands

+Run '''make''' to see a list of available commands

+To run the application without the provider fetcher running in background execute:

+'''
+make start
+'''

+Or to run the application with the fetcher:

+'''
+make start-all
+'''

+To run the fetcher once execute:

+'''
+make fetch-events
+'''

+To open the api documentation execute:

+'''
+make docs
+'''

+To run the enpoint on the web browser with specific data run (modify the dates as you want):

+'''
+make search start_date=2017-07-21T17:32:28Z end_date=2021-07-21T17:32:28Z
+'''

+To run the tests execute:

+'''
+make test
+'''

+To stop the application execute:

+'''
+make stop
+'''

 ## Real life considerations